hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 ## Research Interest:

-My research aims to build a rigorous foundation for modeling how scientists, machines, and future quantum computers can learn and discover new phenomena governing our inherently quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).
+My research aims to build a rigorous foundation for modeling how scientists, machines, and future quantum computers can learn and discover new phenomena governing the quantum universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).

-I utilize concepts and tools in quantum information theory, quantum many-body physics, learning theory, and complexity theory to formalize and explore new questions spawning from the following directions.
+I utilize concepts and tools in quantum information theory, quantum many-body physics, learning theory, and complexity theory to explore new formal mathematical questions spawning from the following directions.
-* How to automate/accelerate quantum science and physics with algorithms?
 * What physical phenomena can be discovered by classical/quantum machines?
 * When can quantum machines learn and predict better than classical machines?
+* How to accelerate and automate scientific discovery in the quantum universe?

 My ultimate dream is to build quantum machines that can discover new facets of our universe beyond the capabilities of humans and classical machines.